 In the New Covenant, God manifests His special presence in several ways.
 He is present with the individual believer through the Holy Spirit.
 He is present when his people gather for prayer (“where two or three are gathered.”)
 He is present (in the sense that He is active) when the living Word is proclaimed.
-His Church (and I understand this to include local churches) are the Temple of the Holy Spirit (1 Corinthians 3:16).
-One of the marks of a truly worshipping church is when an unbeliever is compelled to declare “God is really among you” (1 Corinthians 14:25).
+His Church (and I understand this to include local churches) is the Temple of the Holy Spirit (1 Corinthians 3:16).
+One of the marks of a truly worshipping church is when an unbeliever declares “God is really among you” (1 Corinthians 14:25).

-All this compels me to conclude that what is truly “set apart as holy” is not the building or location, but the people of God who are “indwelled” individually and corporately by the presence of the Holy Spirit.
+All this compels me to conclude that God has “set apart as holy” not the building or location, but the people of God “indwelled” individually and corporately by the presence of the Holy Spirit.

 1) To honor other believers